RogerMendez29/Exploring-the-Smokies/README.md

 ## Description

 This App was created to give users the ablity to track all of the trails from the Great Smoky Mountains in Tennessee.
 Users have the ability to bookmark a trail and also set them as completed.
-User are also given the ability to creat a review about a trail and in doing so they can advise other users on whether or not they should decide to hike that trail or not.
+Users are also given the ability to create a review about a trail and in doing so they can advise other users on whether or not they should decide to hike that trail or not.

 ## Built Using